CO2-converter background information

 Carbon footprint of one litre of milk

-The Finnish environment institute’s coefficient for milk has been used as the emission factor (OpenCO2.net: 1 CO2-ekv./kg)
+The Natural Resources Institute Finland’s emission factor for milk has been used as the emission factor (OpenCO2.net: 1.4 CO2-ekv./kg)

 Carbon footprint of a steak